By Jade Bashford

 Ready Healthy Eat was set up in March 2020 with the support of The National Lottery Community Fund to pilot, deliver and evaluate ways to provide nutritious ready meals to people at risk of food poverty.

-Two and a half years in, and the project partners have demonstrated that nutritious meals can be produced, at scale, to address food insecurity – and that community projects are well-placed to engage people experiencing food insecurity with the social and practical skills that change lives, and change communities.
+Two and a half years in, and the project partners have demonstrated that nutritious meals can be produced, at scale – and that community projects are well-placed to engage people experiencing food poverty with the social and practical skills that change lives, and change communities.